New roadside signs point the way to your next spring hike.

 Funding is by the Parks & Trails Foundation, with sign installation by the City.

-With about 50 miles of public trails on Bainbridge Island, a good hike shouldn't be too hard to find no matter where you are.
+With nearly 50 miles of public trails on Bainbridge Island, a good hike shouldn’t be too hard to find no matter where you are.

 Geographically, this is true – but the trails vary widely, from short connections within neighborhoods (like Koura-to-Yukio and Alder-to-Dingley) and between neighborhoods (Old Mill Trail, Finch-to-Weaver trail), to additional entries into parks (McRedmond Trail into Grand Forest East, or Gordon Drive into W. Port Madison Nature Preserve), to still longer, purpose-built hiking trails (the Forest-to-Sky and Blakely Hills trails).

-Very few island trails have had signs easily visible to passing motorists and bicyclists.
-Many may not know about the trails they are passing by, especially a narrow path that winds off into the woods.
+Very few trailheads have had signs easily visible to passing motorists and bicyclists.
+Many may not know about the trails they are passing by, especially narrow, less-conspicuous paths that wind off into the woods.

 The new wayfinding signs – consistent in design, and easy to see – will point the way to the many miles of public trails enjoyed by countless residents and visitors alike each year.

-More than 170 signs will eventually be placed: most will be "Public Trail" and "hiker icon" signs at trail-meets-road locations, so passing motorists can watch for walkers leaving or entering the trail.
-Miscellaneous "To Trail" directional signs are also planned, and a third round of signs in 2027.
+Most will be “Public Trail” and “hiker icon” signs at trail-meets-road locations, so passing motorists can watch for walkers leaving or entering the trail.
+Miscellaneous “To Trail” directional signs are also planned, with a third round of signs in 2027.